Ironworks trainees' showcase CD

 The Easter Showcase is on Sunday from 7pm - with an eclectic line-up of musicians and bands:

 Schnarff Schnarff, Garden Of Elks, Lionel, Susanna Wolfe, Paul McIver & Lauren MacKenzie, Dylan Tierney, Cryptic Keys and Devil's Queen.
-But earlier in the day, there are two free workshops, both running from 2pm.
+B ut earlier in the day, there are both two free workshops, running from 2pm.

 A 2pm, Ironworks: Stuart Stenhouse, EmuBands' operations director, will be discussing how to distribute your music to the world's leading digital retailers such as iTunes, Spotify and Amazon MP3.
 He will also detail how emerging artists can increase sales and maximise their releases on these services.
 Stuart joined EmuBands whilst at university in 2007.
 Having developed an extensive and practical knowledge of digital distribution, Stuart has been invited to speak at a number of industry events across the UK and also provides lectures relating to digital distribution at universities and colleges across Scotland.
 Other experience also includes founding and running an independent record label.